axa-ch-webhub-cloud/pattern-library/README.md

 ## Build Pattern Library components in your own application

-The Pattern Library components are exported with 2 build artefacts: `/dist` in ES5 and `/lib` ES6.
-If you use the pattern library in the DX WebHub Context, you don't have to worry about this topic.
+Pattern Library components are exported to npm with 2 types of build artifacts: `/dist/index.js` in ES5 JavaScript and `/lib/index.*` in ES6.
+If you use the Pattern Library in AXA's DX WebHub context, you don't have to worry about this topic.
+All others, please read on.

-Defacto Standard in the community is to have `/lib` exports as ESM which is **ES5** + **import/export**.
-Due to the nature of Webcomponents and lit-element, however, we are forced to export in ES6.
-For more details, see the [Custom Element Spec](https://html.spec.whatwg.org/multipage/custom-elements.html#custom-elements-autonomous-example).
+The de-facto standard in the frontend community is to render `/lib` exports as ESM, i.e. **ES5** + **import/export**.
+Due to the nature of web components and lit-element, however, we are forced to export in ES6.
+For more details, see the [custom element specification](https://html.spec.whatwg.org/multipage/custom-elements.html#custom-elements-autonomous-example).

-In order to transpile your application for IE, in your build, you need to INCLUDE the path to our components so that you can export ES5 code.
-Here an example how you can do it on a webpack config:
+If you need to support Internet Explorer (11) in your application, you therefore need to **transpile** our component (/lib) artifacts in your build.
+To do so, you need to **include** the path to our components (@axa-ch) and their underlying framework (lit-element/html) in the section of your transpilation configuration that describes transpilation to ES5.
+Here is an example snippet of how this would look in a webpack config:

 ```
 {